ccheng11/BBK_Dashboard/CPCP/Reading.md

 ## Week 3: Structures of the Party-state

-**Seminar**: Institutions and the resilience of single-party regimes
+**Seminar: Institutions and the resilience of single-party regimes**

 **[Core]** Li, Cheng.
 2019.
 "China's Communist Party State: The Structure and Dynamics of Power" in *Politics in China: An Introduction* (3rd ed).
 William A. Joseph, ed.
 Oxford: Oxford University Press. **Read pp.201-236.**